mcv-m1-project-2018/Team1/README.md

 Execute traffic_sign_model.py file.
 Arguments:

 -images_dir Directory with sample images and annotations.

-Default: ./train/ -output_dir Directory where to store output masks, etc. Default: ./results/ -test_dir Directory with the test split images.
-Default: ./test/ -pixelMethod Colour space used for creating the masks (YCbCr, hsv or lab).
+-output_dir Directory where to store output masks, etc.

+-test_dir Directory with the test split images.

+-pixelMethod Colour space used for creating the masks (YCbCr, hsv or lab).

 -windowMethod Window method used for detecting signals.

 AUTHORS